Free Trial

 (Faceted Navigation on a footwear website.)

 But given that, more often than not, faceted navigation creates separate URLs for filtered results, it allows Google to index those filtered pages.
-As a result, organic visitors can land directly on the page including products they’ve been looking for in search.
+As a result, organic visitors can land directly on the page including products they’ve been searching Google for.

-However, multi-faceted navigation can generate problems for Google to crawl and index.
+However, multi-faceted navigation can generate problems for Google in crawling and indexing.
 If each filter creates a new URL on the site without matching a demand.

 Google might pick those up, leading to the search engine crawling unnecessary URLs and indexing duplicate content.
 While being very useful to users to be able to filter to the specific products they want.

 You don’t want to have useless pages indexed by Google.
-Here’s the details on how to audit and implement faceted navigation to ensure that your site has correctly implemented to help your SEO and not hurt it.
+Here’s the details on how to audit and implement faceted navigation to ensure that your site has been correctly implemented to help rather than hurt your SEO.

 Faceted Navigation in the SERPs(SERP results take searchers to a specific product page.)